polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **Macro Implementation Notes**

-  - `Store` trait is declared with each storage name becoming an associated type inside the trait.
+  - `Store` trait is declared with each storage name, thus becoming an associated type inside the trait.
-  - `Module` struct type is declared and implements the `Store` trait.
+  - `Module` struct type is declared and implements within the `Store` trait.
   - `Module` implementation contains the getter function and metadata of each storage item.
   - Each of the storage items becomes a struct.
-In the above expanded code, `Something` struct type [is declared and implements `StorageValue<u32>` trait](https://gist.github.com/jimmychu0807/c4a88ec8e0342ee9f4e14bd26287324e#file-pallet-template-expanded-rs-L144-L164), the data type specified in the macro.
+Above in the expanded code `Something` struct type [is declared and implements `StorageValue<u32>` trait](https://gist.github.com/jimmychu0807/c4a88ec8e0342ee9f4e14bd26287324e#file-pallet-template-expanded-rs-L144-L164) and the data type specified in the macro.
-  - Helper structs `__GetByteStructSomething` and `__InherentHiddenInstance` are defined.
-The former is for setting default value of the storage item, while the later implements traits for data encoding/decoding.
+  - Helper structs `__GetByteStructSomething` and `__InherentHiddenInstance` are defined for a setting default value of the storage item, while the later traits are implements for data encoding/decoding.

 ### decl_event!

 **When to Use**

-To define events that a runtime pallet emits.
+To define events when a runtime pallet emits.

 **What It Does**

-This macro defines pallet events by implementing `Event` enum type, with each event type in the macro as an enum variant inside `Event`.
+This macro defines pallet events by implementing `Event` enum type, with each event type in the macro being an enum variant inside `Event`.

 **Doc. and Example**